Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks

-A 2D multiset code defined by $\Phi\in\mathcal{C}_{M,N;k}$ is called $(m,n)$-\textit{distinguishable} if the multisets $S_{m,n}(x_0,y_0)$ are all distinct for all grid points $(x_0,y_0)$ in the $(m,n)$-coding area.
-In other words, if we associate a grid point in the coding area by the $(m,n)$-block it is tagged at and identify it by the multiset of colors the block points mapped to, then the grid points are uniquely identified.
+An $n$-dimensional color multiset code defined by $\Phi\in\mathcal{C}_{\M;k}$ is called $\m$-\textit{distinguishable} if the multisets $S_{\m}(x_1,\ldots,x_n)$ are all distinct for all grid points $(x_1,\ldots,x_n)$ in the $\m$-coding area.
+In other words, if we associate a grid point in the coding area by the $\m$-block it is tagged at and identify it by the multiset of colors the block points mapped to, then the grid points are uniquely identified.